aryah-rao/operating-system-uMPS3/README.md

 ## Overview
 PandOS is an educational operating system implementation for the UMPS3 architecture.
 This project implements a microkernel operating system with process management, synchronization, I/O handling, and exception management capabilities.

+For a high level design discussion complete with diagrams see [TECHNICAL_OVERVIEW.md](TECHNICAL_OVERVIEW.md).

 ## Project Structure
 The project is organized as follows: